Algorismia/Aquaeductus-Optimus/README.md

 ### Python

-If you want to run the tests (for the iterative version) and the code analysis tool (for the recursive and iterative version) do:
+If you want to run the tests (for the iterative version) and the code analysis tool (pylint for the recursive and iterative version) do:

 ```
     $ make test